Efrén Vázquez

-Efrén Vázquez Rodríguez (born 2 September 1986 in Barakaldo, Spain) is a Spanish Grand Prix motorcycle road racer.
-He currently is a test rider for KTM's Moto3 project.
+Efrén Vázquez Rodríguez (born 2 September 1986 in Barakaldo, Spain) is a Spanish road racer of solo motorcycles at Grand Prix level.
+He is a test rider for KTM's Moto3 project.
 He has also competed in the 125cc and 250cc world championship classes during his career, and was the 2008 Spanish 125GP championship winner.

 At the 2014 Indianapolis Grand Prix, Vázquez achieved his first Grand Prix victory – in his 116th start – after slipstreaming past Romano Fenati on the final straight, prevailing by 0.065 seconds.
 He added a second victory later in the season, in Malaysia, en route to fourth in the championship.